QueenieCplusplus/CloudRun/README.md

        // Caution: The docker group is equivalent to the root user.
 See Docker's documentation for details on how this affects the security of your system.

        // Log out and log back in for group membership changes to take effect.
 If you are using a virtual machine, you may need to restart the virtual machine for membership changes to take effect.

+* 1.2, test Docker run within output of Date

+       docker run busybox date

+# Cloud Build

+from step 3

+> Dockerize App use Cloud Build

+* 2.1, in cloud shell, use Cloud Build to create docker Image

-* 1.2, push it to gcr.io (a private registry)
+* 2.2, push it to gcr.io (a private registry)

 # Cloud Run

-from step 2
+from step 3

 > Deploy a Container

-* 2.1, pull it to Cloud Run PaaS
+* 3.1, pull it to Cloud Run PaaS

-* 2.2, mgmt the Deployment
+* 3.2, mgmt the Deployment

-* 2.3, setup Endpoint for App in Cloud Run
+* 3.3, setup Endpoint for App in Cloud Run

+# CI/CD

+from step 4

 # GKE

+from step 5

 since the docker image is saved in the private registry, GKE can pull from it to do GKE-style deployment.